anbagam1999/web/about-us/what-we-do.md

 ## Rehabilitation

-So far more than 1450 mentally ill destitutes were rehabilitated under proper supervision of Doctors, who hail from all corners of India.
+The patients in our home after treatment and assessment by the social worker and Physiatrist are given training in life skills suitable for their nature , efforts are made to contact their families and reunite them through a network of volunteers across the length and breadth of our Country.

+In some cases foreign nationals have been reunited with the help of ministry concerned.

 ## Provide Medical Facilities

-Free medical dispensary functions at the premises benefitting the mentally ill destitutes and also the people of the village.
+Free medical care is provided to all patients.

 ## Provide Food and Shelter

-All mentally ill destitutes are provided with good quality food, separate block for men and women,entertainment facilities
+All mentally ill destitutes are provided with good quality food, there are separate blocks for men and women.

 ## Reunite With Family

-After proper caring, when mentally ill destitutes are able to provide details of their family, Now Destitutes are sent back to their native place with escorts.
+After proper caring, when mentally ill destitutes are able to provide details of their family, they are sent back to their native place with escorts.

 </section><section>